Concurrent Degree in Arts and Computer Science

 Application and Admission

-Students wishing to pursue the concurrent program should apply for admission to the Faculty of Arts at UNB’s Fredericton campus, specifying on the application form an interest in the concurrent program in Arts and Computer Science.
+Students wishing to pursue the concurrent program should specify this on their application and must meet the admission requirements for both programs.
 Further information on the program is available from the offices of the Dean of Arts and the Dean of Computer Science.

 Faculty Affiliation